Mercury-Language/mercury/README.MS-VisualC.md

 `*-pc-msys`.
 You can use the `config.guess` script to see what configuration type autoconf detects.

-To install the C# or Java grades you will require a C# or Java compiler to be included in the Windows `PATH`.
+To install the C# or Java grades, you will need a C# or Java compiler respectively to be included in the Windows `PATH`.
 (See the relevant README files for further details, e.g.
 [README.Java.md](README.Java.md) etc)